logpai/loghub-2.0/README.md

 Based on LogPub, we propose a more comprehensive benchmark of log parsers.
 The detailed evaluation results could be found at [RQ_experiments](RQs_experiments/README.md) 🔗.

-If you use our benchmark or datasets for research, please kindly cite the following paper:
+If you use our benchmark or datasets for research, please cite the following papers:

 Zhihan Jiang, Jinyang Liu, Junjie Huang, Yichen Li, Yintong Huo, Jiazhen Gu, Zhuangbin Chen, Jieming Zhu, Michael R.lyu.
 [A Large-scale Benchmark for Log Parsing.](https://arxiv.org/abs/2308.10828) Arxiv, 2023.

+Specifically, if you use our souce code of benchmark for research, please also cite the following two papers:

+Khan Zanis Ali, Shin Donghwan, Bianculli Domenico, Briand Lionel.
+Guidelines for Assessing the Accuracy of  Log Message Template Identification Techniques.
+ICSE, 2022.

+Jieming Zhu, Shilin He, Jinyang Liu, Pinjia He, Qi Xie, Zibin Zheng, Michael R. Lyu.
+Tools and Benchmarks for Automated Log Parsing.
+ICSE, 2019.

 ## Datasets Characteristics